work-examples/key-value-web-server-lock-free/README.md

 This structure allows very simple implementation of searching and adding new elements.
 We don't need to remove keys from the storage so we can implement these operations lock-free without traditional loops.

-In fact implementation is **using `std::atomic<std::shared_ptr>` which is not lock-free** at least in MSVC 2019.
-I hope this is not a break of task requirements.

 The **maximum** complexity for operations would be:

 - search time: `O(1 + length(corresponding bucket list))`